Buy or build – build or buy? When it comes to garden playhouses, choosing between the two is not as easy as it seems.

 - Corner braces

 You’ll also need to fix them to your floor joists.
-At this point, check that your wooden playhouse is level and square.
-If need be, straighten your frame with a straight edge.
-Then check your levels again.
+At this point, check that your outdoor playhouse is level and square.
+If needs be, straighten your frame with a straight edge.
+Pay special attention throughout this stage, as the structure needs to be safe and secure.

 You might already have been measuring, cutting, and attaching trim as you go.
 If not (and if you’re even using any trim), make sure to screw it in before roofing.

 Once you have your playhouse frame up, you can start trussing.
-After that, it’s simply a case of lining up and nailing or screwing in your roof panels along the trusses.
+After that, it’s simply a case of lining up and nailing or screwing in your playhouse roof panels along the trusses with roofing nails.

 Lastly, you’ll need to attach your felt shingles.
 Start with the first line flush to the edge of your roof, then overlap each subsequent line slightly as you work up the apex or pent.

-And then you’re on ot step 7 - the fun part!
+And then you’re on to the fun part!

-Either way, if you’ve got the tools and the experience, building a wooden playhouse can be a great achievement.
+Find our guide on 20 Imaginative Ways To Decorate A Playhouse here.
+Either way, if you’ve got the tools and the experience, building an outdoor playhouse can be a great achievement.

 Buying a Playhouse

-You can always buy a playhouse and feel like a top-notch builder.
-Simply opt for a children’s tongue-and-groove playhouse.
+But you can always buy a playhouse and feel like a top-notch builder.
+Simply opt for a children’s tongue-and-groove playhouse from Garden Buildings Direct.

-With pre-measured and cut tongue-and-groove panels you and a friend can build your wooden kid’s playhouse in no time.
+With pre-cut, interlocking tongue-and-groove wood panels you and a friend can build your wooden kid’s playhouse in no time.
 All you have to do is gather a few tools (maybe a mallet for a light tap or two) and a mate!
+In just a couple of hours you’ll be stood admiring your own handiwork!

-Building a playhouse can be a fantastic cost-saving option if you have access to raw materials like pallets and timber.
-With the internet bursting with free playhouse DIY plans, even intermediate carpenters can have a crack at building a playhouse.
+Building a garden playhouse can be a fantastic cost-saving option if you have access to raw materials like pallets and timber.
+With the internet bursting with free playhouse DIY plans, even intermediate carpenters can have a crack at building a play house.

-But there’s a third option – the best of both.
-A.k.a. the BillyOh option.
-With our tongue-and-groove wooden playhouse’s, you can find a price and model that suits your needs.
-Plus, you can feel like you’ve built something without breaking the bank (or your back!).
+If you’re in that boat, why not opt for the best of both worlds – the BillyOh option.
+With our tongue-and-groove wooden playhouses, you can find a price and model that suits your needs.
+Plus, you can feel like you’ve built something without breaking the bank (or your back!)

 You’ll still need a level, damp-proof base underneath a playhouse that raises it from ground moisture.
 Remember, if placing on a concrete slab, consider felting or covering it in astroturf as children will be running (and perhaps, falling!).